andradesdiego/improveng_v1/README.md

 About CORS:

-1.- Install CORS extension in your Chrome navigator 2.- Activate CORS in order to proceed request to different port (server run on port:3001 // client run on port:3000)
+1.- Install CORS extension in your Chrome browser
+2.- Activate CORS in order to proceed request to different port (server run on port:3001 // client run on port:3000)

 Start IMPROVENG: